orangehill/bootstrap-session-timeout/README.md

 **Basic Usage**

 Shows the warning dialog after one minute.
 The dialog is visible for another minute.
 If user takes no action (interacts with the page in any way), browser is redirected to `redirUrl`.
 On any user action (mouse, keyboard or touch) the timeout timer is reset.
-Of course, you will still need to close the dialog.
+Of course, you will still need to close the dialog (if you would like to disable this see anyActionHidesModal).

 ```js
 $.sessionTimeout({